-If you feed a community cat or a colony of cats, or if you’re willing to trap a colony even if you aren’t sure who’s feeding them, please give us a call and we’ll be happy to make you a Spay Day clinic reservation.
+If you feed a community cat or a group of cats, or if you’re willing to trap them for spay-neuter even if you aren’t sure who’s feeding them, please give us a call and we’ll be happy to make you a clinic reservation.

 We Support Trap-Neuter-Return

 You provide the cat and return it to its home (where you trapped it) after we provide the trap (if necessary) and veterinary services.
 Cats sterilized by Operation Catnip are anesthetized, examined, given pain relief medication, vaccinated for rabies and feline infectious diseases, given antibiotics, treated for fleas and de-wormed to lessen public health risks and to improve the quality of their lives.